inmanta/inmanta-core/docs/lsm/quickstart/quickstart.rst

 * Lines 1 to 7 import several modules required by this configuration model.
 * Lines 9 to 26 define the API of the new service, i.e. the attributes required to instantiate a new instance of the service.
-The ÎnterfaceIPAssignment entity defines four attributes: router_ip, router_name, interface_name and address.
+The `InterfaceIPAssignment` entity defines four attributes: `router_ip`, `router_name`, `interface_name` and `address`.
 Each attribute has a description defined in the docstring above.
 The docstring provides documentation on the meaning of a specific service attribute.
 The "<attribute>__modifier" fields are meta-data fields.
 They defines whether the attribute can be modified or not.
-In the above-mentioned orchestration model, the  router_ip, router_name and the interface_name attribute can only be set upon instantiation of the model, while the address attribute can be changed during the lifetime of the service.
+In the above-mentioned orchestration model, the  `router_ip`, `router_name` and the `interface_name` attribute can only be set upon instantiation of the model, while the `address` attribute can be changed during the lifetime of the service.
 More information on attribute modifiers can be found :ref:`here<attributes_metadata_attribute_modifiers>`.
-* Lines 28 defines which implementation should be used to instantiate the InterfaceIPAssignment service entity.
+* Line 28 defines which implementation should be used to instantiate the `InterfaceIPAssignment` service entity.
-* Lines 30 to 72 provide the actual implementation for the InterfaceIPAssignment service entity.
+* Lines 30 to 65 provide the actual implementation for the `InterfaceIPAssignment` service entity.
 If an instance is created of the
-  InterfaceIPAssignment service entity, this implementation will make sure that the address specified in the attributes of the service instance, will be configured on the requested interface and SR Linux router.
+  `InterfaceIPAssignment` service entity, this implementation will make sure that the `address` specified in the attributes of the service instance, will be configured on the requested interface and SR Linux router.
-* Lines 42 to 47 in particular, are where the resource is instantiated and assigned to the resources field.
+* Lines 42 to 47 in particular, are where the resource is instantiated and assigned to the `resources` field.
-  The resources field should contain the list of resources that need to be deployed before the state of the instance can be moved from *creating* to *up*.
+  The `resources` field should contain the list of `resources` that need to be deployed before the state of the instance can be moved from *creating* to *up*.
-* Lines 75 to 79 create a service entity binding.
-It associates a name and a lifecycle to the InterfaceIPAssignment service entity and registers it in the Inmanta Service Orchestrator via its northbound API.
+* Lines 68 to 72 create a service entity binding.
+It associates a name and a lifecycle to the `InterfaceIPAssignment` service entity and registers it in the Inmanta Service Orchestrator via its northbound API.
 More information on service lifecycles can be found :ref:`here<lifecycle>`.
-* Lines 82 to 90 create an instance of the InterfaceIPAssignment entity for each service instance.
+* Lines 75 to 83 create an instance of the `InterfaceIPAssignment` entity for each service instance.
 The ``lsm::all()`` plugin retrieves all the service instances via the Inmanta Service Orchestrator API.